 IKEA currently has three different PAX wardrobe colors to choose from: white, black-brown, and white stained oak effect.
-We went with the black-brown since we have a similar colored vanity and towel cabinet in the master bathroom that this closet is off of.
-There are a lot of options for customizing the interior of the PAX wardrobe frames – the accessories that we included in our design are:
+We went with black-brown since we have a similar colored vanity in the master bathroom that our closet is off of.
+There are lots of options for customizing the interior of the PAX wardrobe frames – the accessories that we included in our design are:

 *KOMPLEMENT shoe organizer (Update!: IKEA has replaced this type of shoe organizer with pull out shoe shelves and trays)

 *KOMPLEMENT drawers (which are now also offered with clear fronts as an option)

 *SKUBB boxes in white – three of them placed side by side perfectly fit a 39″ wardrobe frame.
 As you can see, they have front handles that make it easy to pull them down from a high shelf.